CanonicalLtd/microstack/DEMO.md

 The cirros images is great for quickly testing out our cloud's functionality, but for this demo, we'll want to add a more full featured ubuntu image.
-Go ahead and downlaod it from the cloud images
+Go ahead and download it from the cloud images
 repository: